digital-asset/daml/docs/source/tools/auth-middleware/oauth2.rst

 Metrics
 *******

-You may configure the oauth2-middleware to expose the :doc:`common HTTP metrics </ops/common-metrics>` via Prometheus by adding the below section to the application config:
+You may configure the oauth2-middleware to expose the :doc:`common HTTP metrics </ops/common-metrics>` via a Prometheus reporter by adding the below section to the application config:

 .. code-block:: none